gaxmann/suhr/README.md

 ## License

 This project currently is proprietary.
 See `design/COPYRIGHT.txt` for third-party licenses and attributions.

+However, the `_archive/kivy-prototype` folder contains an early Kivy prototype – an educational reference that predates the current Sun Clock.

 ---